Tripouille/libftTester/README.md

 MOK / MKO = test about your malloc size (this shouldn't be tested by moulinette)

 # Report bugs / Improvement
-Contact me on slack or discord : jgambard
+Contact me on slack or discord : jgambard or use make sendfunction ex make sendsubstr if all your tests were OK and the moulinette KO you.